spacemex/SpaceSkill-Api/README.md

     @Override
     public void onEnable() {
-        // Initialize your SkillApi and SkillManager here skillManager = new SkillManager();
+        // Initialize your SpaceSkill-Api and SkillManager here skillManager = new SkillManager();
         skillManager.registerSkill(new MiningSkill());